fabiodearaujo/bug_tracker_mp3/README.md

 ### Code

--   [Code Institute](https://codeinstitute.net/) - The course gave me the hability to improve my knowledge and was very important source of knowledge on the technologies user on this project.
+-   [Code Institute](https://codeinstitute.net/) - The course gave me the hability to improve my knowledge and was very important source on the technologies used on this project.

 -   [Materialize](https://materializecss.com/getting-started.html) - The documentation part was important to understand and use the forms and components of the Framework.